How to Fix and Resolve IP Address Conflicts

 Step 4: Use ARP Command

-. - Look for duplicate MAC addresses assigned to the same IP address.
+- Check for any duplicate MAC addresses linked to the same IP address.

 Steps to Resolve IP Address Conflicts